maik97/peak-shaver/docs/examples/agent_multi_step_ex.rst

 Deep Q-Learning with Multi-Step-Learning
 ========================================

-This agent has the same structure as :ref:`Deep Q-Learning<agent_deep_q_ex>, but in order to implement multi-step-rewards the class :class:`reward_maker.reward_maker` needs to include following initialzation:
+This agent has the same structure as :ref:`Deep Q-Learning<agent_deep_q_ex>`, but in order to implement multi-step-rewards the class :class:`reward_maker.reward_maker` needs to include following initilization:

 .. code-block:: python